 - Playing the Natural Horn Today

 The sales numbers of the above are heartening and show they fill valid niche markets in the horn world.
 Beyond these books, of the rest of my publications, two sold ten copies and most of the rest less than five (!).
 Several in fact sold no copies at all.
 They all seemed like a good idea at the time, several are very useful to me in my teaching, but beyond the top five publications, objectively there is not much of a need or demand for the rest.

-What I have coming soon are new editions and an entirely different sales method for those top five publications [UPDATE six] — and elimination of all of the rest of them!
+What I have coming soon are new editions and an entirely different sales method for the top publications — and elimination of all of the rest of them!
 More on that as plans develop, but this is my big project over the winter break, and of this writing I am past some initial technical hurdles.
 It will be a bit of work, but exciting to do as well as all of them will also be updated into 2nd and 3rd editions.

 In conclusion, I hope this illustrates for readers a reality of “the business” and the low profit margin of publications.
 If you do not buy them, they might go away.
 There still is a need to purchase things rather than Xerox, sharing PDFs, etc.; enterprise does not survive when there is no profit.
 The moral of this story being that if there are publications and products you enjoy, buy them and encourage your friends and students to buy them too.